kjh311/project4/README.md

 - Replace Star Rating Widget with hard coded version.

 PROBLEMS
 - Using widgets with Angular.
+Half the time they don't load.